gammaploid/FOP_DFA/README.md

     runDFA state (x:xs) = runDFA (transition state x) xs
     ```

 *   **Purity:** The core logic of the DFA (`transition`, `runDFA`, and `isAccepted` functions) is pure.
 These functions do not have any side effects (like I/O) and their output depends only on their input.
 Side effects are managed separately in the `main` function, which is idiomatic Haskell.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.